13 of Our Favorite French Watch Brands and Their Best Watches

 Price: $2,400 USD; Case: Stainless Steel, 43mm; Water Resistance: 50m; Movement: Automatic; Crystal: Sapphire

 Depancel has really upped its game recently, introducing a slew of Swiss made automatic pieces.
 And one of our favorites is the new Allure Chronograph.
 With its reverse panda dial configuration and racing inspiration, this piece is a great alternative for those looking for something a little more affordable than a Rolex Daytona, Zenith El Primero or TAG Heuer Carrera.
 But this is not just a Daytona retread.
-The little pop of green in both the subdials and the chronograph seconds hand, and the guilloche-pattern central dial, gives the watch its own identity.
+The little pop of orange in both the subdials and the chronograph seconds hand, and the guilloche-pattern central dial, gives the watch its own identity.
 It retails for $2,400 USD.

 Pista GT